-Sodium Iodide crystals have a very high luminescence (scintillation) efficiency and is available in a wide variety of sizes and geometries that makes it the most widely used scintillator.
+Sodium Iodide Thallium-doped crystals have a very high luminescence (scintillation) efficiency and are available in a wide variety of sizes and geometries that makes it the most widely used scintillator.
 Thallium-doped Sodium Iodide produces one of the highest signals in a PMT per amount of radiation absorbed.
 It is second only to our Lanthanum Bromide scintillator.
 Under optimum conditions, an average of 1x 104 photoelectrons are produced per MeV gamma rays.

-POLYSCIN® NaI(Tl) scintillation crystals are widely recognized as suitable alternatives to single crystal scintillators in many applications where thermal and mechanical shock are encountered, such as oil and gas exploration.
-This crystal offers ruggedness combined with a scintillation performance identical to single crystal NaI(Tl).
+POLYSCIN® NaI(Tl) scintillation crystals are widely recognized as suitable alternatives to single-crystal scintillators in many applications where thermal and mechanical shock are encountered, such as oil and gas exploration.
+This crystal offers ruggedness combined with a scintillation performance identical to single-crystal NaI(Tl).

 NaI(Tl) crystals are widely used for radiation detection: